The Wall Street Journal: 2001: 9/11

 The Journal claims to have sent the first news report, on the Dow Jones wire, of a plane crashing into the World Trade Center on September 11, 2001.
 Its headquarters, at One World Financial Center, was severely damaged by the collapse of the World Trade Center just across the street.
 Top editors worried that they might miss publishing the first issue for the first time in the paper's 112-year history.
-They relocated to a makeshift office at an editor's home, while sending most of the staff to Dow Jones's South Brunswick Township, New Jersey, corporate campus, where the paper had established emergency editorial facilities soon after the 1993 World Trade Center bombing.
+They relocated to a makeshift office at an editor's home, while sending most of the staff to Dow Jones's South Brunswick Township, New Jersey, corporate campus.
 The paper was on the stands the next day, albeit in scaled-down form.
-Perhaps the most compelling story in that day's edition was a first-hand account of the Twin Towers' collapse written by then-Foreign Editor John Bussey, who holed up in a ninth-floor Journal office, literally in the shadow of the towers, from where he phoned in live reports to CNBC as the towers burned.
+The front page included a first-hand account of the Twin Towers' collapse written by then-Foreign Editor John Bussey.
+Holed up in a ninth-floor office next to the towers, he phoned in live reports to CNBC as the towers burned.
 He narrowly escaped serious injury when the first tower collapsed, shattering all the windows in the Journal's offices and filling them with dust and debris.
 The Journal won a 2002 Pulitzer Prize in Breaking News Reporting for that day's stories.

 The Journal subsequently conducted a worldwide investigation of the causes and significance of 9/11, using contacts it had developed while covering business in the Arab world.
-In Kabul, Afghanistan, a reporter from The Wall Street Journal bought a pair of looted computers that Al Qaeda leaders had used to plan assassinations, chemical and biological attacks, and mundane daily activities.
+In Kabul, Afghanistan, reporters Alan Cullison and Andrew Higgins bought a pair of looted computers that Al Qaeda leaders had used to plan assassinations, chemical and biological attacks, and mundane daily activities.
 The encrypted files were decrypted and translated.
 It was during this coverage that terrorists kidnapped and killed Journal reporter Daniel Pearl.

 2007: Stock option scandal

-In 2007, the paper won the Pulitzer Prize for Public Service, with its iconic gold medal, for exposing companies that illegally backdate stock options they awarded executives to increase their value.
+In 2007, the paper won the Pulitzer Prize for Public Service, for exposing companies that illegally backdate stock options they awarded executives to increase their value.

-2008: Bear Stearns fall

-Kate Kelly wrote a three-part series that detailed events that led to the collapse of Bear Stearns.

-2010: McDonald's health care

-A report published on September 30, 2010, detailing allegations McDonald's had plans to drop health coverage for hourly employees drew criticism from McDonald's as well as the Obama administration.
-The Wall Street Journal reported the plan to drop coverage stemmed from new health care requirements under the Patient Protection and Affordable Care Act.
-McDonald's called the report "speculative and misleading", stating they had no plans to drop coverage.
-The Wall Street Journal report and subsequent rebuttal received coverage from several other media outlets.